Integration with Svelte

 <Kanban {cards} {columns} {rows} />

-Head over to Kanban.svelte and use these props in the Kanban configuration:
+Now, open Kanban.svelte and use the passed props in the Kanban configuration:

 <script>